 Jim was issued with three written warnings and then dismissed with immediate effect.
 All he received was a Statutory Redundancy Payment, despite being entitled to notice pay.

-At a Preliminary Hearing, Matthew Grant obtained a Deposit Order against the Company.
-He persuaded the Judge that the Company had no credible defence to Jim’s unfair dismissal claim.
+At a Preliminary Hearing, we obtained a Deposit Order against the Company.
+We persuaded the Judge that the Company had no credible defence to Jim’s unfair dismissal claim.
 The Company subsequently admitted that Jim was unfairly dismissal and his treatment amounted to a breach of contract.
 The only remaining issue was whether Jim had been discriminated against.

-Matthew prepared Jim’s case for trial, including obtaining a Witness Statement from Mark, his previous employer, to confirm that it was well known in the business that Jim had a disability and reasonable adjustments were made for him.
-He also provided helpful evidence on frequency and common approach to minor till shortages.
+We prepared Jim’s case for trial, including obtaining a Witness Statement from Mark, his previous employer, to confirm that it was well known in the business that Jim had a disability and reasonable adjustments were made for him.
+We also provided helpful evidence on frequency and common approach to minor till shortages.

 The Employment Tribunal upheld the majority of Jim’s complaints.